eyjohn/evdev.me/_posts/2019-12-08-websockets-on-kubernetes.md

 }
 ```

-Now that the server is capable of accepting websocket connections, let's switch to the client-side application.
+Now that the server is capable of accepting WebSocket connections, let's switch to the client-side application.

 ## The client-side application